Lemon-King/HXDD/README.md

 Select the PAK files in the application and ensure Enable Hexen II is checked.

 HXDD will use Noesis to open PAK files and export model data for use with GZDOOM.

+## DOOM Compatibility「PWAD Mode」
+You can also use hxdd.ipk3 as a PWAD with DOOM, DOOM II, and [WadSmoosh](https://jp.itch.io/wadsmoosh).

 ## Screenshots & Video
 <a href="https://i.imgur.com/8W0VM5p.png">